-His design credits include Scenic Designs for Chicago, Hello Dolly, Picasso at the Lapin Agile, Dead Man Walking, Rabbit Hole, Marat Sade among many others.
+His design credits include well over 100 production.
+Casey’s Scenic Designs include Chicago, Hello Dolly, Beauty and the Beast, Mary Poppins, Picasso at the Lapin Agile, Dead Man Walking, Rabbit Hole, Marat Sade, Twelfth Night, Always…Patsy Cline among many others.
 Costume Designs credits include the Laramie Project, Angels in America, and Grand Hotel.
-Lighting Design credits include Measure for Measure, Picasso at the Lapine Agile, Laundry and Bourbon, 1959 Pink Thunderbird, and others.
-He has designed for the Post Playhouse, Utah Musical Theatre, Snowy Range Summer Theatre, The Morgan Stock Theatre Company, Rocky Mountain School of the Arts, Little Theatre of the Rockies, The Black Hills Playhouse, and Kansas Summer Theatre and Candlelight Dinner Playhouse.
+Lighting Design credits include Measure for Measure, Picasso at the Lapin Agile, Laundry and Bourbon, 1959 Pink Thunderbird, and others.
+He has designed for the Candlelight Dinner Playhouse, Post Playhouse, Utah Musical Theatre, Snowy Range Summer Theatre, The Morgan Stock Theatre Company, Rocky Mountain School of the Arts, Little Theatre of the Rockies, The Black Hills Playhouse, and Kansas Summer Theatre.

 Charles has been with Rocky Mountain Dance Theatre since the beginning.
 He designed the lighting for our first Nutcracker performance in 1998, and continues to bring professional lighting to the show every year.
-He has also been lighting the Spring Production and Spring Ballet for the last 10 years, and now designed the lighting for our Wild West Show.
+He has also been lighting the Spring Production and Spring Ballet for the last 10 years, and now designs the lighting for our summer Wild West Spectacular the Musical.